 And thirdly, this is also a concern for the general economy.
 Estimates show that these issues will cost the global economy 16 trillion dollars by the end of the decade and that up to 12 billion working days are lost due to mental illness - per year.

 The causes to the legal industry’s mental health problem

 So with that established, what is then the cause to these mental health issues - be they chronic stress, depression, substance use or even suicidality?

 British surveys point towards high workload, high client expectations, lack of support and pressure related to meeting billable hour targets.
 Other have mentioned lack of appreciating, isolation, long hours and poor payment.
 Another important factor is the taboo that makes many feel concerned about reporting feelings of stress because of the stigma involved and the extreme performance culture connected to legal professionals.
 Nobody wants to be perceived as weak.

 That points towards the legal culture and the mindset of lawyers being the problem.
 The zero-mistake culture is not only a barrier to innovation - it also piles up an unhealthy pressure on people.
-This article explores a similar angle.
+An article by Go Legal explores a similar angle.
 It proposed that the cultural stereotype of lawyers as late-working suits that excels in everything creates a culture where lawyers believe that is how they are supposed to act.
 Like workaholic perfectionists, apparently.